AlexArcPy/intern-wiki/Writing-Tests.md

 });
 ```

 In this example, an XHR call is performed.
 When the call is completed successfully, the data is checked to make sure it is correct.
-If the data is correct, `dfd` will be resolved; otherwise, it will be rejected.
+If the data is correct, `dfd` will be resolved; otherwise, it will be rejected (because `assert.strictEqual` will throw an error).
 If the call fails, `dfd.reject` is called.

 ## Functional Testing